ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/using/base-rate-limiting.md

-import Alert from '@material-ui/lab/Alert';
+---

-# Basic rate limiting
+title: Basic rate limiting
+---

 Rate limiting in Emissary is composed of two parts: